fitzgen/rust-conf-2019/slides.md

 ???

-* this reminds me of *Voronoi diagrams* from geometry
+* this reminds me of *Voronoi diagrams:*
-* a voronoi diagram has a set of seed points
+    * set of seed points
-* and it colors every point on the plane by which seed each point is closes to
+    * colors every point on plane by which seed each point is closest
-* the result you get looks very similar to the zones in our crystal photo
+* result = zones similar to our crystal photo

 ---